Lights on will be held at the Donnelly Bible Church.

 The Afterschool Alliance organizes Lights On Afterschool to draw attention to the many ways afterschool programs support students by offering them opportunities to learn new things—such as science, community service, robotics, Tae Kwon Do and poetry—and discover new skills.
 The events send a powerful message that millions more kids need quality afterschool programs.

-We are happy to partner this year with ION the Idaho Out Of School Network.
+We are happy to have partnered this year with ION the Idaho Out Of School Network.
 The Idaho Out-of-School Network’s (ION) mission is to ensure Idaho’s youth have access to high quality out-of-school (OST) programs.
 ION

 Grants Awarded to Expand Youth Enrichment Programs